PickyBinders/Dataset/README.md

 - PLI similarity
 ![PLI similarity](./figures/pli_similarity.png)

 For pockets with >1 protein chain and/or >1 ligand chain, greedy chain mapping is performed using the protein_lddt_qcov for protein chain mapping and the pocket_qcov for ligand chain mapping.
-The mapping is performed by sorting the chains by the score and then assigning the highest scoring chain pair to each other, and then removing the chains from the list and repeating until all chains are assigned.
-The mapping is performed separately for protein and ligand chains.
-Scores are combined by taking a length-weighted average of the scores for each chain pair, with protein length for protein scores and number of pocket residues used for pocket scores.
+Scores are combined by taking a length-weighted average of the scores for each chain pair, with protein chain length used for protein scores and number of pocket residues used for pocket scores.

 ### Clustering

 For each individual score, a directed graph is created with nodes as pockets and edges between pockets with a score above a given threshold.
 This is performed for thresholds of [0.25, 0.5, 0.7, 0.99] for each score.
 Strongly connected components are extracted from these graphs and the component ID is added as a column to the dataframe.

 ### Columns in the dataframe

 See `test.tsv` for an example.
 ```
-# Pocket related columns:
+# Pocket merging:
+pocket_ID
+single_pocket_ID
+Pocket_Number
+Pocket_Name
+num_ligands_in_pocket
 ligand_mmcif_chain
 Ligand
 PDB_chain
 PDB_ID
 biounit
 joint_pocket_ID

+# Pocket related:
 prox_chains
+num_prox_chains
-num_prox_chains	prox_residues
+prox_residues
 center_of_mass
 has_bs

-# Validation related columns:
+# Validation related:
 validation_pocket_ID
 rscc
 rsr